Teams21/ASI/README.md

 ## Introduction
 In this application, we utilize eye movement data tracked by BeGaze2 to train a model that classifies individuals as depressed or not.
 Our goal is to create a tool capable of providing rapid and accurate depression assessments based on the analysis of eye movement patterns, aiming to enhance mental health diagnostics.
 ## Context
+Research on eye movements in the context of mental health focuses on analyzing how these patterns can reflect an individual's emotional and psychological state.
+By tracking eye movements, scientists aim to identify biomarkers associated with depression, anxiety, and other mental disorders.
+Technologies like BeGaze2 enable precise and non-invasive studies that support early detection, diagnosis, and monitoring of psychological therapies' effects.
 ## Content
 ## Detailed Column Descriptions
 ## Training Method